jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenario.rst

  2. Field to filter scenario list

- 3. Scenario list item.
-(Run scenario when click)
+ 3. Scenario list item (Run scenario when click)

- 4. Scenario list paginator config
+ 4. Scenario item actions menu

- 5. Scenario item actions menu
+ 5. Scenario access level menu

 How to manage scenario you can find follow the :ref:`link <scenario-management>`.